 During underwriting, lenders will pull your credit (or just use a credit score) and review your application.
-They may call you occasionally and ask you to clarify or prove something - that’s generally a good sign.
-When lenders ask for details, it means they're taking underwriting seriously and are more likely to offer competitive rates.
+They may call you occasionally and ask you to clarify or prove something.
+Be sure to comply with these requests in a timely manner to avoid prolonging the loan application process.

-Business loans are similar to any other kind of loan.
-Lenders look for the same basic things.
+Business loans are similar to any other kind of bank loan.
+Lenders look for the same basic attributes in business borrowers as they do in people seeking personal loans.
 However, new businesses don’t have a long borrowing history (or credit).
-New enterprises and service businesses typically don't own assets that can be pledged as collateral, so they have to work a little harder to get loans.
+In addition, new enterprises and service businesses typically don't own assets that can be pledged as collateral, so they have to work a little harder to get loans.

-In most cases, an individual such as the business owner has to use their personal credit and income to qualify for the loan.
-They may also have to pledge personal assets as collateral to get loans.
+This is why lenders often look at the personal credit and income of business owners with businesses in operation for less than one year to determine whether they qualify for a business loan.
+For businesses in service for over a year, lenders look at both personal credit and business credit.
+Business owners who don't have sufficient business credit may also have to pledge personal assets as collateral to get loans.
 This is often the only way to get loans in the early years, but you should try to build business credit so you can eventually borrow without risking personal assets.

 If You Can’t Get a Loan

 You might not initially get approved for a bank loan.
 Lenders can deny applications for almost any reason, but they should be able to tell you why you weren’t approved.
 Reasons for loan denial include: